Not on display

 Lit: Carl Einstein, Die Kunst des 20.
 Jahrhunderts (Berlin 1928), p.563, repr. p.379 as 'Roter Kopf' and wrongly dated 1918; Will Grohmann, Karl Schmidt-Rottluff (Stuttgart 1956), pp.159-61, 251; Gerhard Wietek, 'Dr phil.
 Rosa Schapire' in Jahrbuch der Hamburger Kunstsammlungen, IX, 1964, pp.140-2, repr. p.141 as 'Männerkopf'

 Schmidt-Rottluff's first sculptures were made in 1912 when he carved four reliefs with heads of the Evangelists for the chapel of the Sonderbundausstellung in Cologne.
-Then during the war, in 1917-18, when he had temporarily given up painting in oils, he made a further twelve or thirteen carvings under the influence of Negro sculpture, including this one.
+Then during the war, in 1917-18, when he had temporarily given up painting in oils, he made a further twelve or thirteen carvings, including this one.
 Most were of the head only, and some were coloured red, blue or green.
 Three which are now in the Brücke-Museum in Berlin are lightly tinted all-over with a thin wash of water-soluble paint, which is only thick, opaque and positive in colour in the hollows around the eyes, nose, mouth and so on.

 The present work has the wood stained dark brown.
 It was reproduced by Einstein in 1928 as 'Red Head', but this was thought to be a mistake until it was removed from its base, when patches of dark red paint were found on the underside.
 There are also a few small traces of red paint around one of the eyes.